Georgia Sex Offender Laws

 Penalties for Violation of O.C.G.A.
 16-6-5

-If the child is between 14 or 15 years old, and the suspect is younger than 19 years old and more than four years older than the victim, then the offense is punishable as a misdemeanor up to twelve months in Georgia State Prison plus a fine up to $1,000.
-The penalties also are reflective of how you are charged by the district attorney in your area.
-Depending on their preferences, you may receive some leniency or be pursued to the fullest extent of the law.
+If the child is between 14 and 15 years old, and the suspect is younger than 19 years old and more than four years older than the victim, then such sexual offender is punishable as a misdemeanor up to twelve months in Georgia State Prison plus a fine up to $1,000.

 If you have been charged with sex offense under one of the Georgia sex offender laws, we can help.
 Speaking with an experienced lawyer as soon as you can for a free initial case review can make all the difference in protecting your future.